 If you’re considering an Arctic vacation and wondering what your wildlife spotting chances are, you’re in luck.
 Why?
 Because the Arctic is home to more wildlife than the Antarctic!
 The seasonal changes in the Arctic alter the landscape from blustery glacial winters to sunshine-drenched summers.
 As the ice thaws, the biodiversity of the tundra’s 2,000 species of vegetation becomes accessible, giving life to many fascinating species.

-While you won’t be sighting Antarctic-native penguins on your Arctic expedition, there are plenty of animals to make up for it.
-We’ve picked our top seven Arctic wildlife to look out for when cruising this intrepid region of the world, and where you might hope to catch a glimpse of each iconic animal.
+We’ve picked the top seven animals we think you should look out for when cruising this intrepid region of the world, and where you might hope to catch a glimpse of each iconic animal.

 Polar Bears